 Location: York Street or Patea Beach

 4. Play Golf at the Patea Golf Club

 Get stuck into New Zealand’s most popular sport (by participation rate) by playing golf at the Patea Golf Club!
 This 18-hole par-72 course is a gently undulating course offering spectacular views of Mt Taranaki, Mt Ruapehu and the ocean.
 Get a world-class view for a green fee of only NZ$10!

 Location: 13 Oxford Street

-5. Check Out the Historic Buildings and Craft Shops
+5. Check Out the Historic Buildings and Art Gallery

-Just a wander through the town will reveal a number of interesting buildings, parks and shops.
-Check out the Hunter Shaw Building built in 1930, St Georges Church built in 1878, the Patea Post Office built in 1923, local arts and crafts sold in the Courthouse Craft Shop and a whalebone walkway in The Garden of Tutunui on the corner of Bedford Street.
+Just a wander through the town will reveal a number of interesting buildings, parks and art galleries.
+Check out the Hunter Shaw Building built in 1930, St Georges Church built in 1878 and the Patea Post Office built in 1923.
+Browse local artwork at Gallery Patea and walk along the whalebone walkway in The Garden of Tutunui on the corner of Bedford Street.

 Location: Patea town centre

 Lake Rotorangi is well worth the side trip from Patea offering an attractive lakeside and forest walk.
 The Lake Rotorangi Hydro Walk takes you across a dam and through a native forest filled with black beech trees.
 Allow about 40 minutes to complete the walk.
 There is also the Ball Road Campground, should you want to spend longer in this stunning pocket of Taranaki.
 Find out more about this campground and others in Where to Camp in South Taranaki.